 - Third-Party API Integrations

-HIE certainly has all the efficiency to solve one of the major challenges of healthcare IT industry, which is if the market takes advantage of them.
-Today HIEs are used both in public care and private care facilities and the opportunities with HIE System are definitely immense.
+HIE certainly has all the efficiency to solve one of the major challenges of the healthcare IT industry, which is if the market takes advantage of them.
+Today HIEs are used both in public care and private care facilities and the opportunities with HIE systems are definitely immense.